The WyLab

 Jordan Wylie | Principal Investigator

-Jordan is an Assistant Professor at Cornell University in the Psychology Department.
+Jordan is an Assistant Professor at Cornell University in the Psychology Department and Graduate Faculty in Cognitive Science.
 Previously, she was an NSF SBE postdoctoral fellow at Boston College in the Morality Lab.

 Outside of her interests in moral psychology and the mind, she is also an avid tennis player.
 She was All-American in college, and she continues to play when she find open courts.